Generalized fibre sums of 4-manifolds and the canonical class: Introduction

 \subsection{Acknowledgements}

-The content of this article is part of the author's Ph.D.~thesis, submitted in May 2008 at the University of Munich.
-I would like to thank D.~Kotschick, who supervised the thesis, and J.~Bowden for discussions about the canonical class.
-I would also like to thank the {\it Studienstiftung} and the {\it DFG} for financial support.
+The content of this article is a revised version of a part of the author's Ph.D.~thesis.
+I am grateful to D.~Kotschick for supervising the thesis and to J.~Bowden for discussions about the canonical class.
+I would also like to thank the {\it Studienstiftung des deutschen Volkes} and the {\it Deutsche Forschungsgemeinschaft (DFG)} for financial support.